yankils/hello-world/2-tomcat-in-container/README.md

 Spin up a new EC2 instance as "dockerhost".
 Alternatively, can reuse the tomcat instance.
 Dockerhost needs to be on same subnet as Jenkins instance.
 Create a dockeradmin user and allow ssh via /etc/ssh/sshd_config

+## Install Docker
+Follow the steps from https://docs.docker.com/engine/install/centos/#install-using-the-repository

+## Create Tomcat container image
 There are 3 different ways to create a custom Tomcat image.

-Option 1: from the scratch - Use a centos container and install tar file
+- Option 1: from the scratch - Use a centos container and install tar file

-Option 2: Use a centos container, yum install and start tomcat systemctl service
+- Option 2: Use a centos container, yum install and start tomcat systemctl service

-Option 3: easiest - Deploy a tomcat container
+- Option 3: easiest - Deploy a tomcat container

 ### Option 1: Create Tomcat docker image from CentOS image
 pull centos from dockerhub